SciML/Catalyst.jl/docs/src/catalyst_functionality/chemistry_related_functionality.md

 ```@example chem1
 @compound CO2(t) = C + 2O
 ```
 Here, the compound is the first argument to the macro, followed by its component.
-The `(t)` indicates that `CO2` is a time-dependant variable.
-Components with non-unitary stoichiometry have this value written before the component (generally, the rules for designating the components of a compounds are identical to hose of designating the substrates or products of a reaction).
-The created compound, `CO2`, is a species in every sense, and can be used wherever e.g. `C` could be used:
+The `(t)` indicates that `CO2` is a time dependant species.
+Components with non-unitary stoichiometries have this value written before the component (generally, the rules for designating the components of a compound are identical to those of designating the substrates or products of a reaction).
+The created compound, `CO2`, is a species in every sense, and can be used wherever e.g. `C` can be used:
 ```@example chem1
 isspecies(CO2)
 ```
-However, in its metadata is stored the information of its components, which can be retrieved using the `components` (returning a vector of its component species) and `coefficients` (returning a vector with each component's stoichiometry) functions:
+In its metadata, however, is stored information of its components, which can be retrieved using the `components` (returning a vector of its component species) and `coefficients` (returning a vector with each component's stoichiometry) functions:
 ```@example chem1
 components(CO2)
 ```